Sundance 2019: The Ultimate Party Guide

 “Imaginary Order” Cast Dinner

-A 10-course CBD infusion tasting menu by Chris “The Herbal Chef” Sayegh.
+A 10-course CBD infusion tasting menu by Chris “The Herbal Chef” Sayegh; sponsored by Charlotte’s Web

 Wellhaus, 8-11 p.m.